mrgnhnt96/revali/doc-site/docs/constructs/revali_server/getting-started/00-installation.md

 Revali Server is a part of the Revali framework.
 To use Revali Server, you will need to add Revali as a dev dependency to your project.
 This can be done by adding the following to the `dev_dependencies` section of your `pubspec.yaml` file.

-Run the following command to add Revali Server to your project.
+Run the following command to add `revali` to your project.

 ```bash
 dart pub add revali --dev